deverac/domenu/README.md

-`domenu.exe` - A text-UI menu which supports keyboard commands and mouse.
+`DoMenu` A Text-UI menu which supports keyboard commands and mouse.

-`domenu.zip` is a [FreeDOS](https://www.freedos.org/) package containing `domenu.exe` (and sources).
+`domenu.zip` is a [FreeDOS](https://www.freedos.org/) package containing `DoMenu` executables (and sources).

 To install: `fdinst install domenu.zip`.
 To install with sources: `fdnpkg install-wsrc domenu.zip`

-Run DoMenu by executing `dmenu.bat sample.mnu` (do not run `domenu.exe` directly).
+Run DoMenu by executing `c:\devel\domenu\domenu.bat`.
+Alternately, add `c:\devel\domenu` to your PATH, and then run `domenu.bat`.

-`domenu.doc` contains the official DoMenu documentation. `domenu.htm` contains an abbreviated version of `domenu.doc`.
+`domenu.doc` contains the official DoMenu documentation. `domenu.htm` contains an abbreviated hyper-linked version of `domenu.doc`.

-`domenu.exe` is targeted for FreeDOS, but will run fine in [DOSBox](https://www.dosbox.com/), however, some paths in the `dmenu.bat` and `sample.mnu` will need to be updated to work correctly.
+`domenu.exe` is targeted for FreeDOS, but will run fine in [DOSBox](https://www.dosbox.com/), however, some paths in the `domenu.bat` and .MNU files will need to be updated to work correctly.

-DoMenu is a patched version of DougMenu, which allows it to be compiled on FreeDOS.
+`DoMenu` is a patched version of DougMenu, which allows it to be compiled on FreeDOS.
 Novell-related features have been disabled and Ctrl-Break handling has been modified.
 The name 'DougMenu' was changed to 'DoMenu' in order to avoid any confusion with the official DougMenu program and as homage to Do(ug)Menu.